andrewjahn/AndysBrainBook/docs/Matlab/Matlab_01_Navigation.rst

 ..
 In the first case we are listing the contents of the home directory; in the second case, we are using shorthand to list the contents of the Desktop.
 We are using relative paths instead of absolute paths.

 2. Navigate to the Desktop by typing ``cd ~/Desktop``.
 Type ``pwd`` and note what the path is.
 Then create a new directory using the ``mkdir`` command, choosing a name for the directory on your own, such as ``mkdir myFolder``.
 Navigate into that new directory and think about how your current path has been updated.
 Does that match what you see from typing ``pwd`` from your new directory?
-Take a screenshot of the Matlab terminal that shows the ``pwd`` command being typed from the newly created directory.
+Take a screenshot of the Matlab terminal that shows the ``pwd`` command being typed from the newly created directory, and the output from that command.

 3. Define the terms ``cd``, ``ls``, and ``pwd`` in your own words.